b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 I will lean on this volume heavily in my poetical analysis of the Sri Gautamiya Mahatantram.
 So, I needsmust deeply engage the work, when timely.

+### VIDYARNAVA, R. ###

+* Vidyarnava, R.B.
+Srisa Chandra (1918).
+'The Daily Practice of the Hindus: Containing the Morning and Midday Duties'.
+The Sacred Books of the Hindus series: Vol. XXI \[21] edited by Maj.
+D.B.
+Basu.
+Third edition, revised and enlarged.
+Bahadurganj, Allahabad (Prayagraaj), Uttar Pradesh, India: Bhuvaneshwari Ashrama.
+Source: https://archive.org/details/sacredbooksofthehindusvol00thedailypracticeofthehindus_202002 (accessed: Sunday, September 14, 2025)

+**Purport:**<br>
+This early work is notable for the style of its treatment of Tantra in the Sanatana Dharma (Hinduism).

 # W #

 ### WALTER, K. ###